celo-org/docs/docs/cel2/l2-operator-guide.md

 fi
 ```

-2. Now, we can run the eigenda-proxy.
+3. Finally, we can run the eigenda-proxy.
 In this example, a container image is used, but you can also obtain the binaries by building from source or downloading them from GitHub releases.
 Feel free to modify the `--eigenda-eth-rpc` flag to point to your own node or your preference:

 ```bash
 EIGENDA_IMAGE=ghcr.io/layr-labs/eigenda-proxy:v1.4.1